Community Development Block Grant (CDBG) for Mitigation

 Tab/Accordion Items

-• NCORR and the State Disaster Recovery Task Force’s Housing Recovery Support Function Group have established a CDBG Mitigation Citizen Advisory Committee (CAC).
-The purpose of this committee is to serve as an ongoing public forum for comments and input regarding NCORR’s CDBG Mitigation projects and programs.
-Upcoming CAC meeting information will be posted to this webpage.
+• NCORR and the State Disaster Recovery Task Force’s Housing Recovery Support Function Group have established a CDBG-Mitigation Citizen Advisory Committee (CAC).
+The purpose of this committee is to serve as an ongoing public forum for comments and input regarding NCORR’s CDBG-Mitigation projects and programs.
+Please check this website for the schedule of upcoming CAC meetings.

 Under federal guidelines, CDBG-MIT funds must be used for projects that reduce future losses.
 Additionally, North Carolina must:

-• Spend at least 50% of the funds to benefit counties that HUD designated as being “most impacted and distressed” by Hurricanes Matthew and Hurricane Florence.
+• Spend at least 50% of the funds to benefit counties that HUD designated as being “most impacted and distressed” by Hurricanes Florence and Matthew.

 • Use at least 50% of the funds for activities that benefit low- and moderate-income residents.